Vulkan files leak: Background

 The company NTC Vulkan was founded by Anton Markov and Alexander Irzhavsky in 2010.
 Both are graduates of St Petersburg military academy and have served in the Russian army, with Markov reaching the rank of captain and Irzhavsky reaching the rank of major.

 Vulkan received special licences to work on classified military and state projects from 2011.
+Vulkan held an FSB security licence allowing it to undertake classified work, and FSB officers were also stationed within the company.

-It has more than 120 staff, 60 of who are programmers, and describes its speciality as information security.
+It has more than 120 staff, 60 of whom are programmers, and describes its speciality as information security.
 It lists Sberbank, Aeroflot and Russian Railways as customers.